Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “I can predict when we’ll experience peaks in client interest, enabling us to proactively manage our workflow,” Jim Esposito, co-founder of PortaleItaly, said.
 “Leveraging these insights allows me to strategically allocate resources, ensuring my team remains responsive and effective, even during peak demand.”

-• Use “News Search” with the filters set to the last 24 hours, seven days or one month to spot breaking industry news.
+• Use the “News Search” option and filter results by the last 24 hours, seven days or one month to spot breaking developments related to your industry.

 13. BrandMentions

-This real-time capability is powerful in the influencer market, according to Clarabella Burns, founder and CEO of Living Motions Management, who can identify which influencers are driving meaningful conversations to target partnerships and enhance client campaigns.
+This real-time visibility can be particularly useful in the influencer marketing space, according to Clarabella Burns, founder and CEO of Living Motions Management, who uses the platform to identify influencers driving meaningful conversations and potential partnership opportunities.

 “Trends often spark from emotionally resonant content that taps into something deeply felt by the audience,” she explained.